7 Reasons NOT to use Hootsuite

 In 2018 they received $50 million in growth capital.
 It will be interesting to see if the platform improves with this funding.

-In October 2018, Hootsuite is up for sale.
-They hired hired Goldman Sachs to explore the possibility of selling for at least $750 million!
+In October 2018, Hootsuite was up for sale.
+They hired Goldman Sachs to explore selling for at least $750 million!
+No buyer has been found as of 2023.

 The head office is in Vancouver, Canada.